 Applications that are designed for the Kernel environment perform output in a consistent manner, using Kernel's Device Handler.
-This ensures consistency, both for how you are asked to select devices for output, and also for how output is actually performed.
+This ensures consistency on how you are asked to select devices for output and how the output is actually performed.

 When you respond to the "DEVICE:" prompt, you are using the Device Handler.